viamrobotics/docs/docs/tutorials/services/data-mlmodel-tutorial.md

 linkTitle: "Capture Data and Train a Model"
 weight: 60
 type: "docs"
-description: "Configure data capture and cloud sync, filter and tag captured data, and train a new ML model."
+description: "Configure data capture and cloud sync, filter and tag captured data, and train an ML model."
-image: "/tutorials/data-management/data-captured-images.png"
+image: "/manage/ml/training.png"
 imageAlt: "The data page of the Viam app showing a gallery of the images captured from the Viam Rover."
-images: ["/tutorials/data-management/data-captured-images.png"]
+images: ["/manage/ml/training.png"]
 aliases:
   - "/tutorials/data-management-tutorial/"
   - "/tutorials/data-management/"